This post may contain affiliate links. Please see our disclosure policy.

 How to Air Fry Flank Steak

-- If you want, you can "score" the meat by cutting very thin lines into both sides of the steak in a crosshatch pattern.
-Sometimes I do this, sometimes I forget, but it does help impart some extra flavor.
-Remove the steak at least 30 minutes before cooking so it can come to room temperature.
-(Step 2-3)
+Step 1: Marinate the steak.
+This is the first step to tenderizing the flank steak and also infusing a little extra flavor.
+The longer you can marinate it (up to 24 hours) the better.
+You can “score” the meat by cutting very thin lines into both sides of the steak in a crosshatch pattern.
+Sometimes I forget and the steak is still good, but it does help impart some extra flavor.
+Remove the steak from the fridge at least 30 minutes before cooking so it can come to room temperature.

-- Start by pre-heating the air fryer lid to 400 degrees F. Place the steak in the air fryer and cook it for 5-7 minutes on the first side (7 produces more of a medium cooked steak).
-Flip and cook another 5-7 minutes until the internal temperature reaches 130-135 degrees F. This is cooked medium.
-For rare, you want 120-130 degrees F. I don't recommend cooking this cut of steak any more or it will be tough.
-(Step 4)
+Step 3: Flip and cook another 5-7 minutes until the internal temperature reaches 130-135 degrees F. This is cooked medium.
+For rare, you want 120-130 degrees F. I don’t recommend cooking this cut of steak any more or it will be tough.

 - Medium to medium rare is the best temperature for this cut of steak so it’s not too dry and chewy.
 Your first round making this, choose a lower cook time, open the air fryer and test it with a meat thermometer.
 It should read 125-135 degrees F.